Use Gitolite to Control Access to a Git Server

 Conclusion

 You should now have gitolite configured correctly.
-You should be able to create git users easily without worrying about configuring accompanying operating system users and permissions every time.
+You should be able to create Git users easily without worrying about configuring accompanying operating system users and permissions every time.

 If you are managing multiple projects with diverse teams, it is probably best to set up groups that correspond to projects.
 It might also be helpful to organize your keydir keys into subdirectories based on project.
 Gitolite will use them the same way, but they will be easier to find for administrative purposes.